Far EasTone: List of presidents

-Mobile Network Information (Radio Frequency Summary)
+Mobile network frequencies

 Mergers and acquisitions

 The parent company of KG Telecom, NTT Docomo, reportedly proposed in 2003 that KG Telecom and Far EasTone swap shares in a merger.
 A deal was reached in that July, only to fall through in August.
 Another round of negotiations produced a second agreement in October 2003.
 In April 2004, the merger was finalized, and became the largest ever acquisition in the Taiwanese telecom industry.
 In February 2005, Far EasTone bought a 55.3% stake in Arcoa.
 In May 2005, Far EasTone formally merged with Yuan-Ze Telecom.
 In May 2007, the company bought a 51% equity interest in Q-ware Communications to extend the scope of its wireless communications services.

-In August 2007, Singtel transferred its 24.5% stake in New Century Infocomm Tech company for a 3.5 per cent share of Far EasTone.
+In August 2007, Singtel transferred its 24.5% stake in New Century Infocomm Tech company for a 3.5% share of Far EasTone.
 On April 30, 2009, it was announced that China Mobile would invest up to 12 per cent into the company.
 The amount of foreign ownership was projected to be: NTT DoCoMo at 4.1 per cent, SingTel at 3.5 per cent, China Mobile at 12 per cent.
 On April 27, 2012, Singtel sold its 3.98% share of Far EasTone.
 On April 18, 2013, China Mobile announced the termination of a stake in Far EasTone, though the parties signed a bilateral cooperation agreement.

 According to a July 5, 2015 article in The Wall Street Journal, there was a consortium seeking to buy cable television company China Network Systems from the private equity firm MBK Partners LP, led by the company and Morgan Stanley.

-FarEasTone announced in February 2022 that the company would acquire Asia Pacific Telecom in a stock swap.
+FarEasTone announced in February 2022 that the company would acquire Asia Pacific Telecom in a stock swap, resulting on the merger between two telecom.